TrustTheVote-Project/Tenet-Framework/README.md

 Group-specific initialization
 -----------------------------

-Upon new group creation, when the group is saved, CSF looks for the `GroupInit` class and calls `perform(Account)` on it if the class and method are present.
+Upon new group creation, when the group is saved, Tenet looks for the `GroupInit` class and calls `perform(Account)` on it if the class and method are present.
 It gives you a hook to initialize the newly created group account.